 Or check out hotels and hostels in the old town here.
 Prices range from about €50-150 for a double room.

-Things to Do in South Nicosia
+Things to Do in Nicosia - South

 This bustling part of the city has a much more 'European' feel.
 With chains such as H&M, McDonalds and Starbucks lining the main streets.
-You can also get lost in the cobble-stone streets and eat you fill of olives, feta and souvlaki.
+You can also get lost in the cobble-stone streets and eat your fill of olives, feta and souvlaki.
 There is not much going on outside the walls but there is plenty to fill a couple of easy-going days in the old town.

+This was one of the best attractions in Nicosia.
 You'll find the entrance to this on a side street next to H&M. Take the lift to the 11th floor and for €2.50 you can enjoy some stunning views of the city.
 There is also plenty of information about the buildings in and around the city.
 As well as timelines of Nicosian history and maps.

 walk along the GREEN LINE